zoeskan/MCB185/PYTHON_COOKBOOK.md

 bullet-proof.
 MCB185 also limits parts of the Python language, so there may be better solutions than shown here.

+Note that some of the recipes here are too advanced for the homework problems of some unit.
+Just because there's a solution in the cookbook, doesn't mean you're automatically allowed to use it for your homework.
+Only use the language features that have been previously introduced.

 ## Table of Contents ##

 + Simple solutions